PervasiveWellbeingTech/Popbots-Engine/README.md

 next_message_finders: This is just a one to many table, where the message index and next message index for each bot is contained.
 Since we wanted to have a simple index 0-N for each bot.
 The user_id (bot_id) is the main differentiator here.

 content_finders: All the content (text) needs to be organize and indexed.
 This is what contents_finders is about.
-Each message in a bot contains multiple intent,selector, triggers
+Each message in a bot contains multiple intent,context, triggers